startscream16/SpaceInvaders/README.md

 The repository also includes small experimental pygame projects in the following folders: fire_tank_game, goalkeeper, just_screen_game, rocketman, starsky.

 The game is launched from the alien_invasion.py file, which initializes the game and interface elements.

+You can find screenshots of the project in the Screenshots folder.